shellspec/shellspec/.dockerhub/README.md

-# Shellspec docker images
+# ShellSpec docker images

-[Shellspec](https://github.com/shellspec/shellspec) is BDD style unit testing framework for POSIX compliant shell script
+[ShellSpec](https://github.com/shellspec/shellspec) is BDD style unit testing framework for POSIX compliant shell script

-These docker images are for running shellspec easily and suitable for incorporating into CI.
+These docker images are for running ShellSpec easily and suitable for incorporating into CI.

 The tag with `kcov` means [Kcov](https://github.com/SimonKagstrom/kcov) is included.
 The tag `latest` is latest release version.